Connectedand-Autonomous-Systems-Lab/HumanRobotSim/README.md

 ## Run a robot asynchronously with a user run

 The following will run an instance from the dataset along with a robot in Unity.
 Refer the following link for the dataset.
+[Dataset Documentation](readme_files/dataset_README.md)

 ```bash
 ros2 launch human_robot_pkg human_in_the_loop.launch.py